artefactual-labs/AIPscan/README.md

 until all fetch jobs (for each "page") have run.
 Otherwise the cached list of packages will be deleted and the package list will have to be downloaded again.

+#### Database documentation generator

+The database documentation generator, `tools/generate_db_docs`, Bash script downloads SchemaSpy, a database documentation tool, and uses it to generate documentation of AIPscan's database, including a PNG formatted entity–relationship diagram.

+The script doesn't require any CLI arguments or options be specified and doesn't have to be run in a virtual environment.
+It requires that Graphviz, wget, and a Java Runtime Environment be installed.

 ### Running tools

 These should be run using the same system user and virtual environment that